wombelix/infra-automation/README.md

 ## Contribute

-Please don't hesitate to provide Feedback, open an Issue or create a Pull / Merge Request.
+Please don't hesitate to provide feedback, open an issue, or create a Pull / Merge Request.

 Just pick the workflow or platform you prefer and are most comfortable with.

-Feedback, bug reports or patches to my sr.ht list [~wombelix/inbox@lists.sr.ht](https://lists.sr.ht/~wombelix/inbox) or via [Email and Instant Messaging](https://dominik.wombacher.cc/pages/contact.html) are also always welcome.
+Feedback, bug reports, or patches sent to my sr.ht list [~wombelix/inbox@lists.sr.ht](https://lists.sr.ht/~wombelix/inbox) or via [Email and Instant Messaging](https://dominik.wombacher.cc/pages/contact.html) are also always welcome.